The Value of Design

 - Benchmark the areas in which design adds value

-The Design Value System has three components: The Design Value Index, The Design Maturity Scorecard and the Design Value Map.
+The Design Value System has three components: The Design Value Index, The Design Maturity Matrix and the Design Value Map.

 The Design Value Index